 There are circumstances under which the administration will suspend a student on the first offense.

 A student may be transferred to another school, including an alternative school (such as Pinellas Secondary, TELESCHOOL, adult school, etc.).
 The principal must recommend the student’s transfer in writing to the Area Superintendent for the student’s area and provide the student’s parent with a copy of the recommendation.
-The student’s parent may appeal a transfer by submitting their appeal in writing to the principal within two (2) school days of being notified of the transfer recommendation.
-If the recommendation of transfer is upheld by the principal then the parent may appeal in writing to the Area Superintendent within two (2) school days of receiving the principal’s decision.
+The student’s parent may appeal a transfer to the Area Superintendent within five (5) days of being notified of the transfer recommendation.
 The Area Superintendent will review the situation and decide whether the student will be transferred.
 The student or parent cannot appeal the Area Superintendent’s decision.

 Law enforcement may have the lawful authority to question and arrest students on school property.
 If a student is a suspect in a criminal investigation by the police that may result in a student’s arrest or criminal charges, an administrator will make an effort to contact the student’s parent before the police begin questioning the student unless law enforcement confirms that prior notification of a parent would jeopardize public safety.
 If a parent cannot be located, the police may go ahead with questioning.
 If the student’s parent is contacted, the police may allow the student’s parent to be present during the student’s questioning.